Contact Us 1-800-596-4880

 • ID specifies the queue name.

 Queue names can contain up to 127 alphanumeric (a-z, A-Z, 0-9) and punctuation (. -) characters.
-They cannot contain spaces or other characters.
+They can’t contain spaces or other characters.

 • Message TTL (time-to-live) specifies how long unprocessed messages persist before being deleted.